-This enormous Prognathodon tooth is preserved in exceptional way.
-It does not have any restoration or reparation.
-The size corresponds without doubt to an adult individual.
+This beautiful intact Prognathodon tooth is preserved in exceptional way.
+It has small glued and tiny filled fracture.
 The tip of the tooth is perfectly preserved and tremendously pointed.
 The quality of the enamel is very high due to the beautiful range of caramel brilliant hues.
-It does not have any product or treatment that has altered its original shine and color.

 In the international market is very common to find Mosasaurus rests coming from the phosphate quarries of the Upper Cretaceous of the Ouled Abdoun Basin (Morocco).

 This quarries have been exploited since the beginning of the past century.
 Many sellers that sell this fossils do not make a good precise taxonomic identification work.